 Simple and creative!

-21. Nature Walk: This is the simplest and most effective brain break for kids.
-Kids need to do Nature Walk more often now than ever, when there is so much exposure to the screen and constant performance pressure.
+This is the simplest and most effective brain break for kids.
+Children need to go for a Nature Walk more often now than ever, when there is so much exposure to the screen and constant performance pressure.

 Nature Walk activities help kids reconnect with nature, enjoy its beauty and feel recharged to take up the subsequent tasks most efficiently.